PTKay/linux-vm-apps-on-windows/README.md

 # How to run Linux VM apps as if they were on Windows
 This guide assumes your VM network connection is set to NAT

-- 1: Install PUTTY on Windows
+- 1: Install PuTTY on Windows
 - 2: [Download](./vmnetcfg.exe) `vmnetcfg.exe`, and place it in the VMware Player installation folder (usually it's `C:\Program Files (x86)\VMware\VMware Player`)
 - 3: Run `vmmnetcfg.exe` **<ins>as administrator</ins>** and:
     - Select "VMNET8" and click on "NAT Settings":